mramirez0610/decapexample/content/products/bridge-over-troubled-water.md

 ---
 title: bridge over troubled water
+author: simon and garfunkel
+image: img/simon-garfunkel-bridge.jpg
 description: simon and garfunkel yeasss
 price: 20
-image: img/simon-garfunkel-bridge.jpg
 ---
 simon and garfunkel....

-so freaking sweet
+so freaking sweet. fun listen, i am the only living boy in new york